Sunday, February 18, 2024

 Next option to be considered might be an international intervention initiated by the United Nations.
 The assumption, that some have made, is that the USA could just order a cease fire, and the Israeli government of Prime Minister Benjamin Netanyahu would readily capitulate, is just wrong.

 Palestinian residents would move there, if they will, voluntarily from Gaza and the West Bank.
-The new territory would have the potential for significant economic prosperity; be objected to strenuously by the surrounding nations from whom little, to no, constructive help has ever been proferred.
+The new territory would have the potential for significant economic prosperity; would, potentially, be approved of by the surrounding nations in the region.

 Given the long historic/prehistoric tendency to violence in the Middle East the whole plan would require international insistence to succeed.